adriviris/meet/README.md

 Given the user is on the event details page
 When they choose to view charts
 Then the system should display visualizations for event details

+For this app, serverless functions will be used to handle various functionalities such as user authentication, event notifications, and event recommendations.

+When a user logs in or searches for events, serverless functions can authenticate them, query databases for relevant events, and send notifications based on user preferences—all without managing underlying infrastructure.
+This approach ensures scalability to handle varying user loads, cost-effectiveness by only paying for executed functions, and simplified development, allowing the team to focus on delivering a seamless event discovery experience for users.